Explained: Duolingo English Test Scores

 Here is what your score certificate will look like:

-The subscores are not the usual components of Reading, Writing, Listening, and Speaking.
+There are 2 kinds of subscores on the DET.
+The first are the standard components of Reading, Writing, Listening, and Speaking.

-Here is the official diagram provided by Duolingo:
+Here is the official diagram provided by Duolingo to help explain as well:

 Duolingo explains that they use these categories because, “While reading, writing, speaking, and listening are important language components, research shows that combined skills can better represent how language is used in real life.
 Effective language use requires people to employ multiple skills simultaneously.”
 (Source)